What happens if my hospitalisation continues beyond health insurance last date?

 Rohan bought a health insurance plan on 1 January 2014.
 The amount of the sum insured was 5 lacs.
 From 2015 to 2017, Rohan renewed his medical insurance policy timely with the same insurer.
 In 2017, all the waiting period has been exhausted and he was eligible to claim for pre-existing and specific diseases.

 In 2017, Rohit suffered from a heart attack.
-On December 26, 2017, Rohan got admitted to a hospital and provided claim intimation to the insurer.
+Rohan was admitted to hospital and intimated the claim to the insurer on December 26, 2017.
 His treatment continued till 3 January 2018.
 The cost of treatment was Rs 4.5 lakh.

 In such case, Rohan will receive the full amount covered under the terms of policy.
-This is because he didn’t exhausted the limit of sum insured within the tenure of the policy.
-Also, this was his first claim in that year and the cost of treatment is within the limit of sum insured.
+This is because he had not exhausted the limit of sum insured within the tenure of the policy.
+Also, this was his first claim in that year and the cost of treatment was within the limit of sum insured.

 Kamal has a health insurance plan starting from 1 January 2015.
 The health insurance policy is still active.
 The sum insured amount is 3 lakh.
 In 2017, Kamal faced a major medical issue which caused a claim of 2.5 lakh.